The FY 2019-2020 Coastal Partnership Initiative (CPI) grant cycle is now closed.

-Note: Any proposed projects involving construction, non-native plant removal and habitat restoration are subject to additional review and approval by NOAA and/or the U.S. Fish & Wildlife Services must submit a completed 306a checklist with the application.
+Note: Any proposed projects involving construction, non-native plant removal and habitat restoration, are subject to additional review and approval by National Oceanic and Atmospheric Administration, and/or the U.S. Fish & Wildlife Services must submit a completed 306a checklist with the application.

 Feel free to contact Florida Coastal Management Program (FCMP) grant staff at 850-245-2184 with any questions pertaining to the CPI grant opportunity.